pytorch/tutorials/beginner_source/ddp_series_fault_tolerance.rst

 In distributed training, a single process failure can disrupt the entire training job.
 Since the susceptibility for failure can be higher here, making your training script robust is particularly important here.
-You might also prefer your training job to be *elastic*, i.e., compute resources can join and leave dynamically over the course of the job.
+You might also prefer your training job to be *elastic*, for example, compute resources can join and leave dynamically over the course of the job.

 PyTorch offers a utility called ``torchrun`` that provides fault-tolerance and